The bedroom door opened slightly, and Marlena heard Sami's voice, "Mommy? Mommy, are you okay?"

 Marlena was finding it more difficult to keep the twins away from John.
 Roman had insisted that he needed time to bond with them.
 Time to cement their new relationship, but Sami and Eric were making it very hard on him.
 At eight years old, the only father they had ever known was John.
 His sudden disappearance from their lives had not been an easy adjustment.
 The last few weeks had been incredibly difficult.
 Both of them brought home progress reports indicating that their grades had dropped.
 Sami had several referrals to school administration for back talk, and bullying her peers.
 Eric seemed to be withdrawing from his friends, and his family.

 Roman had been trying.
 He was home for dinner everyday.
 He inquired about their days at school, but he was easily frustrated.
-He expected the children to fall into his arms, grateful to have their father home after seven long years, but they wouldn't.
-They sensed that frustration.
+He expected the children to fall into his arms, grateful to have their father home after seven long years, but they weren't grateful.
+They were angry.
+They sensed Roman's frustration, and they saw him as the interloper.
 The twins didn't see Roman's return as something they should be grateful for.
-They saw his return as the reason they had lost their father.
-By Roman keeping John out of their lives, he was making his children despise him.
-Marlena had tried to speak with him about, but in his typical blustering fashion, Roman had said they just needed more time, completely disregarding the fact that Marlena was the trained professional.
+They saw it as the reason they had lost their father.
+By Roman continuance to keeping John out of their lives, he was making his children despise him.
+Marlena had tried to speak with him about, but in his typical blustering fashion, Roman believed they just needed more time, completely disregarding the fact that Marlena was the trained professional.

 Marlena gazed on Sami's face for a moment, and said, "What if I talk to John about spending some time with you and Eric?"